dfinity/motoko/design/Funds.md

 ...
 CrowdFund.invest() with funds ...
 ```

-Here, we assume access to a `Balance` function (primitive)e to give us access to the canister's current funds (which can change between awaits).
+Here, we assume access to a `Balance` function (primitive) to give us access to the canister's current funds (which can change at awaits and sends - `Balance.cycles()` presumably changes
+at each call).

-(For custom units, the `Balance` function would need to take an array of `unit`s to indicated the units of interest as there is (currently) no way
+(For custom units, the `Balance` function would need to take an array of `unit`s to indicate the units of interest as there is (currently) no way
 to enumerate the available, non-zero units.)

 ## Refunding Awaits

 The platform will return refunds to success callbacks.
-Refunds are automatically added to the callers balance, but it may still be useful to discover the actual amounts refunded.
+Refunds are automatically added to the caller's balance, but it may still be useful to discover the actual amounts refunded.

 For Motoko, this means receiving refunds on successfull awaits.

-We have several options here.
+We have several options here:

-1. extend (existing) `await` so it always returns a pair of funds and value.
+1. Extend (existing) `await` so it always returns a pair of funds and value.
 ```
  let (refund (* : Fund *),msg) = await CrowdFound.invest() with funds;
  ...
 ```
   - breaking change
-  - awkward to use for common code that doesn't care about refunds - the result we usually care about is always the second component.
+  - awkward to use for common code that doesn't care about refunds - the value we typically care about is always the second component.

-2. introduce a variant of `await`, say `receive`, that returns a pair (burn a keyword).
+2. Introduce a variant of `await`, say `receive`, that returns a pair of refund and value (burn a keyword).
 ```
  let msg = await CrowdFound.invest() with funds; // refund ignored let (refund (* : Fund *),msg) = receive CrowdFound.invest() with funds; // refund considered
 ```

-3. extend the `Async<T>` type with a `refund` member that extracts the refund.
+3. Extend the `Async<T>` type with a `refund` member that extracts the refund.
 ```
 	let a = CrowdFund.invest() with funds;
 	let res = await a;